MahmoodJamshidian/BrainFuck/README.md

 BrainFuck is originally a very low-level programming language created by Urban Müller in 1993.

-This language is not made for programming and implementing real projects and is only for programmers' entertainment.
+This language is not made for programming and implementing real projects and is only for programmers entertainment.
 This programming language works on memory houses of RAM and (typically) uses only 8 characters **`+`** , **`-`** , **`>`** , **`<`** , **`[`** , **`]`** , **`.`** , **`,`** .

 read more from [wikipedia](https://en.wikipedia.org/wiki/Brainfuck).